-AITRP trainees have
+AITRP trainees have conducted

-conducted studies on HIV
+studies on HIV prevention

-prevention strategies suited
+strategies suited for low-resource

 "We have some Americans who were minimally involved in international health, an AITRP trainee came into their lives and the next thing you know they were deeply involved," Vermund said.
 "Having those talented international students enhances the richness of the student pool here."

 Faculty members and both U.S. and visiting trainees gain from their experience of working together.
 "We develop these relationships which shape our lives.
 We don't look at the world the same way, because we're working with people from other countries," Cohen said.
 "I can see generations of people from other countries, as well as from our faculty, whose not just careers but personal lives, personalities, view of the world are all really shaped by AITRP."